john-shepherdson/dnet-hadoop/dhp-workflows/docs/oozie-installer.markdown

 This property can be set using maven `-D` switch.

-`[oozie_app]` is the default directory name however it can be set to any value as soon as `oozieAppDir` property is provided with directory name as value.
+`[oozie_app]` is the default directory name however it can be set to any dedupId as soon as `oozieAppDir` property is provided with directory name as dedupId.

 Subworkflows are supported as well and subworkflow directories should be nested within `[oozie_app]` directory.